vinzenzzinecker98/PubMed_abstracts/README.md

 ## Scopus Authoraffiliation

-script for better representation of "authoraffiliation" Transforms the String "Authors with affiliations" which is structured:
+Script for generating a better representation of "authoraffiliation" in Scopus Search Exports Transforms the String "Authors with affiliations" which is structured

-`"Author1, ..., Institution1", ..., Country1;Author2, ..., Instittion2, ..., "Country21" `
+`"Author1, ..., Institution1, ..., Country1;Author2, ..., Institution2, ..., "Country2"`

-into seperated Columns for Institution und Country
+into seperated Columns for Institution und Country, appended for each author